cc-hpc-itwm/gpispace/README.md

 #### Notes on building libssh2

 libssh2 is not built with the OpenSSL backend on all systems.
-Additionally, some versions available via package manager might not be ompatible with OpenSSH's default settings.
+Additionally, some versions available via package manager might not be compatible with OpenSSH's default settings.
 Building libssh2 from scratch is however straightforward thanks to CMake.